phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 __Short read assemblies are not encouraged but can be "good enough" for simple genomes with low repeat content__.
 Short read assemblies tend to collapse repetitive sequences and yield low contiguity assemblies with large numbers of contigs.
 These assemblies are difficult to scaffold due to their high complexity.

 __Mate pair assemblies perform poorly__.
 While we are still accepting mate pair assemblies at the time of writing, they are quite difficult to work with.
 Mate pair scaffolding joins short-read contigs together with long-range inserts.
 Unfortunately, this process is error-prone and leads to many misjoins, leading to extensive chimerism in the resulting scaffolds.
-Hi-C performs badly when there are high levels of chimerism in the starting assembly.
+Hi-C performs badly when there are high levels of chimerism in the starting assembly (see below).

 ### Assembly software

+Recommended long-read assemblers:

+* Canu
+* Falcon / Falcon-Unzip
+* to be continued...

 2    Other complementary data types
 ---------------------
-If available and within your budget, we strongly recommend using complementary data types to correct or improve your assembly:
+If available or within your budget, we strongly recommend using complementary data types to correct or improve your assembly:

 * Genetic maps
 * BioNano optical maps

+Genetic maps contain linkage information about specific markers on specific contigs.
+Genetic maps can be directly used in Proximo scaffolding to constrain placement of contigs in chromosomes.

+Optical mapping can be used to correct errors in the assembly and to perform initial scaffolding.

 3    Common problems in assemblies
 ---------------------
 ### Low contiguity
+Low contiguity assemblies tend to have very large numbers of contigs.
+This greatly increases the complexity of the scaffolding problem, and the opportunities to make mistakes.

-### Chimeric contigs
+### Chimeric contigs/scaffolds
+Erroneously joined sequences in the starting assembly create problems in scaffolding, as different pieces of the same contig or scaffold provide refractory signals.
+Therefore, this fraction should be as low as possible.
+Trace levels of

+*** insert chimera image

 ### Heterozygosity

+*** insert haplotig image

 4     Fixing problems in assemblies
 ---------------------

 ### Break contigs --> fixes chimeric contigs

-###
+### Manual polishing